-The Rock Vs. Vin Diesel: The Rock, whose Agent Luke Hobbs joined the cast in 2011’s Fast 5, posted a bombshell Instagram message on Aug.
+The Rock, whose Agent Luke Hobbs joined the cast in 2011’s Fast 5, posted a bombshell Instagram message on Aug.
 8, 2016.
-The picture shows him (or his character) fighting on the set of The Fate Of The Furious.
-In the captions, he called out his “male co-stars,” saying that “some conduct themselves as stand up men and true professionals, while others don’t.
+The picture shows him (or his character) fighting on The Fate Of The Furious set.
+In the caption, he called out his “male co-stars,” saying that “some conduct themselves as stand up men and true professionals, while others don’t.
 The ones that don’t are too chicken sh*t to do anything about it anyway.
 Candy a**es.”
-Many thought that The Rock was calling out Vin in this vague post, and reports said the two had a secret meeting to patch things up afterward.
+Many thought The Rock was calling out Vin in this vague post, and reports said the two had a secret meeting to patch things up afterward.
 Two days after his first Instagram post, according to Vanity Fair, The Rock posts a second one, saying that “family is gonna have differences of opinion and fundamental core beliefs.”

 In October 2017, Tyrese posted a throwback shot of the Furious cast (before The Rock.)
 “Diversity, love, multi ethnic worldwide multi generational, United Nations, One Race, Fast Family ….
 Until Dewayne showed up I guess this whole time he had a problem cause he wasn’t the ONLY ONE on the movie poster. “congratulations to @hhgarcia41 and @therock you guys are just amazing you really broke up the #FastFamily.”
 Tyrese would continue to fire shots after the F9 release date was revealed to be April 2020.